 the concept of 'assisted suicide' is seldom applied.

-For example, the following are four legal means of ending one's life,
+For example, consider these four legal methods of ending one's life.

 (1) increasing pain-medication;